ibexa/documentation-developer/docs/guide/bundles.md

 ### How to use bundles?

 All the bundles containing built-in eZ Platform functionalities are installed automatically.
-By default, a clean eZ Platform installation also contains an AppBundle where you can place your custom code.

 You can see a list of other available community-developed bundles on <https://ezplatform.com/Bundles>.
 Refer to their respective pages for instructions on how to install them.